What are Rugby Injuries?

 Rest is the first step in recovery.
 The injury may become worse if the person continues using the affected part of the body, reducing or prolonging the possibility of a complete recovery.
 The reduction in the level of effort of the injured body part has a positive impact on healing.

 Ice: Icing an injury refers to applying cold to the limb or part of the body affected by an injury.
-The aim of applying ice is to reduce the inflammatory process and the pain.
+The aim of applying ice is to reduce the inflammatory process and pain.
 The affected area should be ‘iced’ at proper intervals, but not for long periods of time.
 A recommended period of icing is about 15 minutes, avoiding direct ice contact with the skin.

 Compression: After an injury, swelling is common.
 This normal response may restrict the blood flow to the injured area and this prolongs the recovery time and pain.
-The injured area may benefit by being kept wrapped.
+The injured area may benefit from being kept wrapped.
 It is very important to consider that the wrapping should be done with the proper technique.

 Elevation: Elevation of an injured area will help to diminish the swelling and inflammatory process.
 The elevation is most helpful when the injured area is above the heart.